 In the early 2000s, was Kosovo the site of organ trafficking, carried out by guerillas on Serbian prisoners?
-The former attorney general of ICTY, Carla Del Ponte, is in the best position to know.
-Below, a meeting characterised by stale tobacco smoke.
+The finale of our investigation, which also marks the end of that carried out by the EU.
+Loose ends abound.

 This project has been funded with support from the European Commission.
 This website reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.